| "The

 of a white couple near Skaggs Springs.
 It was alleged that the Wickersham's

 Chinese cook did the gruesome deeds, but the case was never closed.
+When reviewing

 this case in 1993, I found many aspects disturbing.
 The murders were actually